pactus-project/pactus.org/website/_posts/2023-09-04-what-is-a-pip.md

 * [Nostr Improvement Possibilities](https://github.com/nostr-protocol/nips)

-These are specifications that guide projects in their improvement efforts. hey are often numbered, such as PIP-1, PIP-2, etc.
+These are specifications that guide projects in their improvement efforts.
+They are often numbered, such as PIP-1, PIP-2, etc.

 ### PIPs Repository